-When operating the throttles with mouse in Flight Simulator, you need to use the right click to trigger shutoff and afterburner positions.
+When operating the throttles with mouse in Flight Simulator, you need to maintain the throttle (left click) and do a right click to trigger shutoff and afterburner positions.

-You can also bind your controller to trigger afterburner using a button.
+You can also bind your controller to trigger afterburner using a button (see controls options menu).